Gvantsa-1/Digital_Clock/README.md

-# Digital_Clock
+#simple project - digital clock

-Simple project use to html, css and javascript
+This is simple project to use html, css and javascript